mitranim/oas/readme.md

   * No bloating your commits and Git diffs with generated JSON/YAML.
   * Can generate and serve OAS purely at runtime.
 * No figuring out how to deal with built artifacts.
   * If you want built artifacts, it's an option. _Your Go app_ is a CLI tool.
-Add a command to write its OAS to disk as JSON, and run that at build time.
+Add a command to encode its OAS as JSON, and run that at build time.

 ## Usage